Review

 and thus have the same limiting distribution so that

-For a walkthrough derivation of the limiting distribution of for a single sample, check out my blog post Getting to know U: the asymptotic distribution of a single U-statistic.
+for a single sample, check out my blog post Getting to know U: the asymptotic distribution of a single U-statistic.

 This blog post aims to provide an overview of the extension of kernels, expectation functionals, and the definition and distribution of U-statistics to multiple independent samples, with particular focus on the common two-sample scenario.